 Approved Laboratory Service – Circular1 Health Ltd.

-Pay for a COVID-19 test to find out if you can reduce your self-isolation period after international travel.
+Pay for a Day 5 Test-to-Release COVID-19 Test to find out if you can reduce your self-isolation period after international travel.

 If you are unsure or require support please phone us: 0800 7999 751 or email firstname.lastname@example.org

 - If you have been somewhere that is not on the travel corridor list in the last 10 days, you must self-isolate when you arrive in England.